hholst80/python-rpc/README.md

+# python-rpc

-# python-rpc -- Python only RPC library based on ZeroMQ and Pickle
+Python only RPC library based on ZeroMQ and Pickle

-TODO:
+## Install

+    pip install python-rpc

+## TODO

 * Stack trace on client side.
 * Factory function for servers.